leonstel/leonstel.github.io/drafts/gmap3.md

 I have chosen a behaviour subject.
 A behaviour subject will trigger the subscription callback with the initial value when it is subscribed to.
-This means that if you call `Store.changed('prop1')` the subscribe will immediately trigger and gives the current value back.
-So this first time calling even happens if the `prop1` property of the Store has not been changed yet.
+This means that if you call `Store.changed('prop1')` returns a RXJS observable and the subscribe will immediately trigger and gives the current value back.
+So this first time calling even happens if the `prop1` property of the Store has not been changed yet (the default state).

 ```
 // the initial value here is the object with current and prev (empty) state